bookofproofs/bookofproofs.github.io/_sources/history/17th-century/hooke.md

 * At Westminster Hooke learnt Latin and Greek but, although he enjoyed speaking Latin, unlike his contemporaries he never wrote in Latin.
 * He began to study at Oxford at a particularly significant time for Thomas Willis, Seth Ward, Robert Boyle, John Wilkins, John Wallis, Christopher Wren and William Petty were among those who regularly met as the "Oxford branch" of the "invisible college" or the "philosophical college" which had been set up in 1648-49 when some of the scientists meeting in London moved to Oxford.
 * In Oxford Hooke learnt astronomy from Seth Ward and impressed Wilkins with his knowledge of mechanics.
-* Wilkins gave him a copy of his book Mathematical Magick, or the wonders that may be performed by mechanical geometry which he had published five years before Hooke arrived in Oxford.
+* Wilkins gave him a copy of his book "Mathematical Magick", or the wonders that may be performed by mechanical geometry which he had published five years before Hooke arrived in Oxford.
 * This book encouraged Hooke to continue to try to invent a flying machine and he conducted experiments in the grounds of Wadham College with pulleys.
 * For a while Hooke assisted Willis with his dissection experiments.
 * Boyle was looking for an assistant and Willis recommended Hooke to him.